uber/h3/docs/core-library/h3indexing.md

 * 7 bits to indicate the base cell 0-121, and
 * 3 bits to indicate each subsequent digit 0-6 from resolution 1 up to the resolution of the cell (45 bits total is reserved for resolutions 1-15)

-The canonical string representation of an **H3Index** is the hexadecimal representation of the integer.
+The canonical string representation of an **H3Index** is the hexadecimal representation of the integer, using lowercase letters.

 The three bits for each unused digit are set to 7.

+The highest order bit of an **H3Index** must be set to 0.

 Bit layout of H3Index
 ---